 That’s why Family-Centered Care, not just mom care, needs to be the priority focus after baby.

 A simple two-hour postpartum visit by a Registered Nurse can change lives.
 Besides lowering readmission rates and helping to establish feeding, RN’s identify the signs of PPD in both mom and dad.
 When these signs are caught early and treated, we eliminate the chances of weeks and months of unnecessary depression.

 Friends and family can also help after baby arrives.
 Here are 5 ways to help new parents:

-Ask Dad how he is doing – A simple but genuine interest in how dad is responding to his new role can help him feel connected and identify potential postpartum issues.
+Ask Dad how he is doing – A genuine interest in how dad is responding to his new role can help him feel connected and identify potential postpartum issues.

 Have your local resources on hand – If you suspect a parent is suffering from depression, know who to contact for help.
 This can be a primary care physician, a local support group or the hospital where baby was born.

 Continually check in with both parents – Keeping contact with parents after the initial visit after baby’s birth shows them they are not alone.

 Tell both parents to sleep – Taking a break from baby does not mean doing chores or running errands.
 Mom and Dad should both take a nap while you care for baby or tidy up as restorative sleep helps both physical and mental health.